Insulin shock therapy: Representation in media

 Like many new medical treatments for diseases previously considered incurable, depictions of insulin coma therapy in the media were initially favorable.
 In the 1940 film Dr. Kildare's Strange Case, young Kildare uses the new "insulin shock cure for schizophrenia" to bring a man back from insanity.
 The film dramatically shows a five-hour treatment that ends with a patient eating jelly sandwiches and reconnecting with his wife.
+In the 1943 film I Walked With a Zombie insulin shock therapy is used in an attempt to cure the titular zombie who has been (mis)diagnosed as suffering from catatonia following a "tropical fever".
 Other films of the era began to show a more sinister approach, beginning with the 1946 film Shock, in which actor Vincent Price plays a doctor who plots to murder a patient using an overdose of insulin in order to keep the fact that he was a murderer a secret.
 More recent films include Frances (1982) in which actress Frances Farmer undergoes insulin coma treatment, and A Beautiful Mind, which depicted genius John Nash undergoing insulin treatment.
 In an episode of the medical drama House M.D., House puts himself in an insulin shock to try to make his hallucinations disappear.
 Sylvia Plath's The Bell Jar refers to insulin coma therapy in chapter 15.
+In Kelly Rimmer's book, The German Wife, the character Henry Davis undergoes insulin shock therapy to treat 'combat fatigue'.
+Russian novelist Eduard Limonov recounts his personal experience being put under insulin shock therapy in his 1986 novel A Young Scoundrel, scenes from which are adapted for film in the 2004 crime comedy-drama It's Russian.